 Converting a large site to be mobile-friendly is not easy.
 For example, for Dumb.com, it took my graphics designer (I found him on oDesk.com) several days to do the new layout and it took my programmer a month to integrate everything because Dumb.com has thousands of different sections and subpages.
 We only finished the day before the Google deadline.
 I also have a bunch of sites, such as Adoptme.com, that are Flash based, so there is nothing I can easily do to convert them to mobile.

 Even more interesting to me is what effect totally redesigning Dumb.com will have.
 Dumb.com is a popular site, getting 20,000 visitors a day, and I worried making any changes to it might jeopardize my search engine rankings, or might result in less user engagement (how long the user stays on the site and how many pages they look at) or lower ad revenue.
+A friend of mine suggested that I use something similar to Heap Analytics as a way to keep track of my user engagement.
 Basically, I did not want to mess with something that was already working well (I had not changed the design since 2008).
 But, I also knew that 53% of Dumb.com users visit the site from a smartphone, so it was important to make all these modifications, and not just because Google wanted me to.

 Surprisingly, so far the changes have had no effect at all on Dumb.com traffic or user engagement or ad revenue.
 Everything is exactly the same as before.
 The only issue that has come up so far is that when you have a responsive (mobile optimized) site, AdSense recommends using their responsive ad code.
 This means that instead of having a different ad code for each advertising spot on your page, anywhere you want to put an ad you just use the one responsive ad code that AdSense gives you for the site, and it automatically adjusts to the size of the available ad space.
 In theory, this sounds great, but it did not work out very well for me.
 The way Dumb.com is formatted, AdSense determined there was not enough space to show the 160×600 ad on mobile devices, even though it previously looked fine on my iPhone.
 Because of that, the ad impressions for that spot went down by 50%, so my ad income went way down.
 I have since switched the 160×600 ad back to the old version but kept the other ad spots using the new responsive code, and everything is fine again.